ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/clone-sample-repo.md

 #### Clone sample repo

-Clone the sample repo that contains the necessary files to get you started.
+First, you'll clone a sample repo that contains the necessary files and directories for deploying a site with Data.

 Run this command in your terminal: